seacrest3/Seacrest-Day-Planner/README.md

 ## Description

-It is tasked to create a simple calendar application that allows a user to save events for each hour of the day by modifying starter code.
+It is tasked to create a simple calendar application that allows a user to save events for each hour of the day.
 This app will run in the browser and feature dynamically updated HTML and CSS powered by jQuery.
 The [Moment.js](https://momentjs.com/) library will be used to work with date and time.

 ### User Story